zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 Other discussed themes:

+- Sachin will leave the project at end of March/April to spend more time on his studies.
+He offers further assistance beyond his contract duration time.
 - <u>Feature</u>: Linebreaks using the EPUB3-standard, they have absolute priority and are planned for end of April.
 Also, a first implementation is required for the 6th of March, as demonstration usage.
   Potentially, the CSS Mode-switcher could be displayed on each new page in a header.
 - **Bug: ** Metadata is missing in Reasily, this requires further testing.
 (Also in Calibre and Readium.)  :ballot_box_with_check: